mthl/guix-artwork/website/posts/reproducibility-with-guix.md

 arithmetic is thus perfectly deterministic and even perfectly portable between machines, if expressed in terms of the operations defined by the standard.
 However, high-level languages such as C or Fortran do not allow programmers to do that.
-Its designers assume (probably correctly) that most programmers do not want to deal with the intricate details of rounding.
+Their designers assume (probably correctly) that most programmers do not want to deal with the intricate details of rounding.
 Therefore they provide only a simplified interface to the arithmetic operations of IEEE 754, which incidentally also leaves more